justinjaeger/Awards-Data-Explorer/prisma/COMMANDS.md

+Prisma terminal commands for running migrations:

-prisma generate
+npx prisma generate
 - whenever you make changes in database that are reflected in your Prisma schema, run this command

-prisma migrate dev --name [whatever you want to call it]
+npx prisma migrate dev --name [whatever you want to call it]
 - this starts a history / chain of migrations